apiel/isomor/Readme.md

 }
 ```

-As you can see, on `componentDidMount` the app is calling `getList` that is located on the server.
+As you can see, on `componentDidMount` the app is calling `getList` located on the server.
 But no, **I am not speaking about SSR**.
-Isomor, is transpiling `getList` to a magic function that will call the backend through an http request.
+Isomor transpile `getList` to a magic function that will call the backend through an http request.
 Like this, we have very consistent code between backend and server, especially if you are using types.

-Right now I implemented this library for TypeScript, since types bring lot of value to this concept.
-I didn't tried but it might work as well with FlowType and JavaScript as well.
-Also, till now I did all my test on React, but it might work with Angular, VueJs and so on.
+Right now, this library has been implemented for TypeScript, since types bring lot of value to this concept.
+It might work with FlowType and JavaScript as well.
+Also, till now all test has been done on React, but it should work as well with Angular, VueJs and so on.

 ### Checkout example